Reading and Checking Motherboard ID

 - CANBus UUID Retrieval

-- Before searching for the USB ID, please first connect to SSH
+- Please connect to SSH before searching for the USB ID Connect to SSH

-- Please note that it is necessary to ensure that the SSH is logged in using the network rather than the serial port.
+- Please note that you need to ensure that you log in to SSH via the network rather than via serial port

-- Please ensure that the motherboard with the USB firmware flashed is connected, and ensure that the data cable connecting the upper computer has a data transmission function.
+- Please ensure that the mainboard with the flashed USB firmware is connected, and the data cable connecting to the host computer has data transmission function

-- Please ensure that the upper computer can be connected to the network normally, and ensure that the data cable connecting the lower computer to the upper computer has a data transmission function.
+- Ensure that the host computer can connect normally to the network, and ensure that the data cable connecting the downstream device to the host computer has data transmission function.

-- After connecting to the upper computer via SSH, enter
+- After SSH connection to the host computer, enter

 lsusb

 and press Enter.
-If the information circled in the image below appears, you can proceed to the next step.- If there is no information feedback, this is a system problem of the upper computer, and we are powerless.
-You need to replace the system with a confirmed normal one or replace the upper computer.
+If the information circled in the image below appears, you can proceed to the next step.- If there is no feedback at all, this is a system problem with the host computer.
+We are unable to help.
+You need to replace it with a confirmed normal system or replace the host computer.

 - If the